top of page

 Biography:

-Outside of music, Edward is an avid food enthusiast and finds joy in sampling culinary delights around the globe.
+Outside of music, Lu is an avid food enthusiast and finds joy in sampling culinary delights around the globe.
 Currently, the Thai dish "Yum Pu Ma" is at the top of his radar.

 View CV